 This will restore the document to it's former location in Google Drive > Shared with me > Jostle Library, but not to your intranet Library (it will have to be re-copied there via the "Add New" link in the Library action bar).

 *NOTE—If your "jostle librarian" account hasn't been configured yet, the Google Admin can go to Users > jostle librarian and select "Reset Password" to do so.

 If your users encounter problems accessing files or actions in your Library, it may have to do with your Google Admin setup.
 For more information, refer here.

 Recommending key files in your Volume can help visitors quickly find the best document or video to start with.
 Here's how:

 1. Open the action menu/right-click on an item in Library and select "Recommend"

 2. A red "R" will now appear under the Recommend column (alternatively, you can hover directly under the Recommend column and click on the greyed-out "R" to instantly Recommend an item)

 3. In Tile view, the Recommend "R" will be a fixed visible feature, whether it's greyed-out or red.

-To remove a Recommendation, right click over an item (or click the Action Menu icon to the right of the "R") and select "Undo recommendation".
+To remove a Recommendation, open the action menu/right-click on an item and select "Undo recommendation".

 11. Using links